As a manager, you may find yourself floating in a sea of uncertainty.

 In one-on-one meetings, managers and direct reports want to gain shared context, build trust, plan out and support career growth, and solve problems together.
 But lots of folks walk into these meetings with no game plan to achieve all four things.

 In this workshop, we practice mentoring, coaching, and sponsoring as a manager.
-Participants develop a game plan for their upcoming one-on-ones, balancing these three skills to achieve all of their one-on-one goals.
+Participants will walk away with a tool to help them game plan their upcoming one-on-ones, balancing these three skills to achieve all of their one-on-one goals.